A-Akhil/server-dgx/README.md

   This is the calm before the storm.
 The server is OFF.
 It's not even *thinking* about coming online. 🙅‍♂️

 - **`Status: Yes`**
-  **Boom!** We’re telling the server, “Wake up, daddy’s home.
+  **Boom!** We’re telling the server, “Wake up, daddy's home.
 Welcome home, son!” 💻🎉

 - **`Stop: No`**
   Nah, we’re not telling the server to stop.
 It’s just hanging out, doing its thing. ✌️